Particular/docs.particular.net/nservicebus/rabbitmq/configuration-api.md

 snippet:rabbitmq-config-usedirectroutingtopology

-You can adjust the conventions for exchange name and routing key by using the overload:
+Adjust the conventions for exchange name and routing key by using the overload:

 snippet:rabbitmq-config-usedirectroutingtopologywithcustomconventions